 Executive Headteacher’s Welcome Statement

-Welcome to St Mark’s CE (A) Primary website.
-Our website is intended to let you know more about the life and work of our Church school, including our Nursery class based in the Thomas Boughey Children Centre.
+Welcome to St Mark’s CE Primary School website.
+Our website is intended to let you know more about the life and work of our church school, including our Nursery class based in the Thomas Boughey Children Centre.
 Our mission statement, ‘Loving to Learn, Learning to Love’ is at the heart of all we do and is underpinned by our School Values of Respect, Responsibility, Equality, Spirituality, Perseverance, Enthusiasm, Commitment and Trust.
 In April 2016, the school had a Statutory Inspection of Anglican and Methodist Schools and was judged to be OUTSTANDING.

 We are an inclusive and nurturing school where pupils feel safe, happy, secure and ready to learn to achieve their very best.
 We recognise all pupils as individuals and their needs come first in all we do.
 We believe that pupils achieve their very best when school and home work in partnership.

-In September 2015, the school federated with Etruscan Primary School and now shares a governing body.
 We hope that you enjoy your visit to our website and that you find the information you are looking for.
 Please feel free to contact the school directly with any queries you may have.

 Mrs. Michelle Johnstone, Executive Headteacher

 E-Safety encompasses internet technologies and electronic communications such as mobile phones and wireless technology.
 It highlights the need to educate children and young people about the benefits and risks of using new technology and provides safeguards and awareness for users to enable them to control their online experiences.
 You can download and read our policy on e-safety here: St Mark's Policy on E-Safety.